stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

   By the second day of the search the affair was fully treated by the newspapers, whose reporters overran Tempest Mountain.
-They described it in much detail, and with many interviews to elucidate the horror&rsquo;s history as told by local grandams.
+They described it in much detail, and with many interviews to elucidate the horror's history as told by local grandams.
 I followed the accounts languidly at first, for I am a connoisseur in horrors; but after a week I detected an atmosphere which stirred me oddly, so that on August 5th, 1921, I registered among the reporters who crowded the hotel at Lefferts Corners, nearest village to Tempest Mountain and acknowledged headquarters